openjs-foundation/cross-project-council/proposals/jorydotcom-PROJECT_PROGRESSION/PROJECT_PROGRESSION.md

  * Have a healthy number of committers.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
  * Demonstrate a substantial ongoing flow of commits and merged contributions.
  * Since these metrics can vary significantly depending on the type, scope and size of a project, the CPC has final judgement over the level of activity that is adequate to meet these criteria.
- * Recieve a two-thirds supermajority vote of the CPC to move to Incubation Stage.
+ * Receive a two-thirds supermajority vote of the CPC to move to Incubation Stage.

 ### Top Level/Graduate Stage*